NickHerrig/nickherrig.com/content/posts/the-fundamentals-binary.md

 +++
 date="2020-09-06"
-title="The Fundamentals: It's all Ones and Zeros" description="This post introduces the concepts of number systems, and character encodings" categories=["fundamentals"]
+title="The Fundamentals: It's all Ones and Zeroes" description="This post introduces the concepts of number systems, and character encodings" categories=["fundamentals"]
 +++